Sukhveer97/ML-Projects/Object Detection/Project Progress Diary.md

 # Object Detection Project Progress Diary

 Welcome!
-This portion of the project is my progress diary which will be updated daily until the finished product.
+This portion of the project is my progress diary which will be updating until the finished product.
 The aim of this is to show the steps taken to create such a project, the research and time put into it.

 In this project I will be showcasing my app that I created for object detection for android.